-This course examines the history of Western Civilization from ancient times to c.
+▲ = Fulfills a General Education Requirement This course examines the history of Western Civilization from ancient times to c.
 1600.
-It covers the development of the Greek, Roman, Medieval, and Early Modern civilization.
+It covers the development of the Greek.
+Roman, Medieval, and Early Modern civilization.
 Political, economic, social, religious, and cultural factors are considered.
-Prerequisite(s): ENG 097, if required 3 lecture hours per week 3 credit hours
+Prerequisite(s): ENG 097, if required 3 lecture hours per week

-▲ HIS 102 - Introduction to Western Civilization II
+HIS 102 - Introduction to Western Civilization II

 This course continues the exploration of Western Civilization from the early modern period to the present.
 It discusses such topics as absolutism, constitutionalism, modern science, revolution, industrialization, colonialism, the World Wars, totalitarianism, the Cold War, and the forming of a new global civilization.
 Political, economic, social, religious, and cultural factors are considered.
-Prerequisite(s): ENG 097, if required 3 lecture hours per week 3 credit hours
+Prerequisite(s): ENG 097, if required 3 lecture hours per week

-▲ HIS 103 - Introduction to World History I
+HIS 103 - Introduction to World History I

-This course is a study of the major elements of world history from ancient times to 1500 with attention to prehistoric humans; the irrigation societies of Mesopotamia, Egypt, and India; the classical civilizations of Greece, Rome, India, and China; the later cultures of Byzantium, Islam, East Asia, Africa, the Americas, and Europe.
-Prerequisite(s): ENG 097, if required 3 lecture hours per week 3 credit hours
+▲ = Fulfills a General Education Requirement This course is a study of the major elements of world history from ancient times to 1500 with attention to prehistoric humans; the irrigation societies of Mesopotamia, Egypt, and India; the classical civilizations of Greece, Rome, India, and China; the later cultures of Byzantium, Islam, East Asia, Africa, the Americas, and Europe.

-▲ HIS 104 - Introduction to World History II
+HIS 104 - Introduction to World History II